An Ultimate Guide To Cairo’s Cave Church

 On Google Maps: 27JG+3PW

 How to get there: Take an Uber to the Cave Church.
-Although this neighborhood is crowded and poor, it’s a district of Cairo like any other and you don’t need a special guide to visit.
+Although this neighborhood is crowded, it’s a district of Cairo like any other.
+So you don’t need a guide to visit the church.
 Though if you want to explore the surrounding neighborhood or visit the recyclers, it’s better to hire a guide who knows their way around.

 Nearby: Azhar Park and the Citadel are about a half hour taxi ride away.